-The following gear may be used to take
+The following gear may be used by a licence holder to take

 southern rock lobster